 Understanding Anxiety

-One of the first things you need to know about anxiety is that anxiety and anxiety disorders are very common.
+One of the first things you need to know is that anxiety disorders are very common.
 An estimated 40 million people have an anxiety disorder in the United States alone.

-Anxiety is a common feeling when you’re nervous about something, or worried about accomplishing a goal, and it can be a healthy and normal feeling to have.
+It is a normal feeling when you’re nervous or worried about something, like achieving a goal.
+It can be healthy to feel this way.

 There is a difference between feeling anxious and developing an anxiety disorder.